niharikapasi-quantiphi/GCP-deployment-scripts-for-PI-Core/README.md

         terrafom destroy

 >  Note: destroy will not delete lables set on the project.
-You will have to manually delete those labels by navigating to Project Settings->Labels
+You will have to manually delete those labels by navigating to Project Settings-->Labels

 **This is not an officially supported Google or OSIsoft product.**

+#### Contact Details

+For any further queries or support, please reach out to:
+Niharika Pasi at niharika.pasi@quantiphi.com